-This Is How A Teenager's Suicide Sparked Panic Over "Blue Whale" Online Communities
+This Is How A Teenager's Suicide Sparked Panic Over

 In response to the articles, VK users began publishing their own theories on what was happening.
 Users blamed Russian media for failing to understand internet culture and sensationalizing an online joke.

-Several months later, in October, Phillip Budeykin, who was reportedly known online as “The Fox” and had been featured in Lenta’s article as a “Blue Whale” administrator, was arrested for inciting children to commit suicide, with 15 victims listed.
+Several months later, in October, Phillip Budeykin, who was reportedly known online as "The Fox" and had been featured in Lenta's article as a "Blue Whale" administrator, was arrested for inciting children to commit suicide, with 15 victims listed.
 Subsequent reports suggests Budeykin changed his story about his involvement.
-He apparently said that he was looking to help teens with suicidal thoughts but also that he created groups to “clean the world of bio-waste.”
-He also it was claimed he said he just did it for likes.
+He apparently said that he was looking to help teens with suicidal thoughts but also that he created groups to "clean the world of bio-waste."
+It was also claimed he said he just did it for likes.
 As of April 2017, Budeykin is in a pre-trial prison.

 Reports cited an uptick in Google searches for the term "whales".
 The game was this time described as a 50-day challenge, involving assignments and eventual suicide.